Military brat (U.S. subculture): Positive patterns in overall study results

 Some strong positives that have been identified in studies of military brat populations are a high occurrence of very resilient personalities, exceptional social skills, a high level of multicultural or international awareness, proficiency in foreign languages, and a statistically very strong affinity for careers that entail service to others.
 Studies show that ex-military kids end up pursuing service-related careers in very high numbers: military service, teaching, counseling, police, nursing and foreign service work being highly represented in military brat career statistics (in comparison to statistics on non-military brat patterns of employment choices).
 Mary Edwards Wertsch also identified a pattern (for those military brats who do not choose military service) of work that is more independent (self-employment / avoidance of direct subservience to authority figures) and along those lines also favoring creative and artistic professions that offer more independence.
 She also reported that for those military brats who did choose military service there was a tendency to go through a phase of bucking or testing authority during military service, or a pattern of resenting authority, represented in her study population.
-However, military brats who become soldiers also tend to do well overall in the profession.
+However, military brats who become soldiers, sailors, Marines, airmen, Space Force guardians, or coast guardsmen also tend to do well overall in the profession.

 As adults, military brats can share many of the same positive and negative traits identified in other populations that experienced very mobile childhoods.
 Having had the opportunity to live around the world, military brats can have a breadth of experiences unmatched by most teenagers.
 Regardless of race, religion, nationality, or gender, brats might identify more with other highly mobile children than with non-mobile ones.
 Military brats also graduate from college at a higher rate than the civilian population and divorce at a lower rate.

 Negative patterns in overall study results

 On the negative side, studies show that some former military brats struggle to develop and maintain deep, lasting relationships, and can feel like outsiders to U.S. civilian culture.
 The transitory lifestyle can hinder potential for constructing concrete relationships with people and developing emotional attachments to specific places, as can the stresses of having a parent deployed to a war zone and also the psychological aftermath of war in dealing with returning veteran parents.
-In some cases there is also the loss of a parent in combat, or a drastic change in a parent due to a combat related disability.
+In some cases there is also the loss of a parent in combat or peacetime mishap, or a drastic change in a parent due to a combat related disability.
 A military brat may personally know another child or teenager, or even a few other peers, whose parents have become war casualties (wounded or killed).
-A significant minority of ex-military brats may exhibit symptoms of posttraumatic stress disorder, avoidant personality disorder, separation anxiety disorder, etc.
+A significant minority of ex-military brats may exhibit symptoms of post-traumatic stress disorder, avoidant personality disorder, separation anxiety disorder, etc.